banasrini/Microchip/README.md

 On the debug console you will see periodic messages from the board as below:

 ![alt text](/images/console.png)

+As you can see, I have set the channel, pub and sub keys.
+The messages box shows me the messages I have sent, History gives me the messages sent and received and sent on the `channel` that I have set.
+Using the message box, I am able to send messages to the MCU to turn on and off the LEDs on the board itself.

 ### static to dynamic
 In order to change from the static demo to the dynamic version, go to source files -> apps -> apps.c, make the following changes.